 Audition, unlike vision, lacks a spatial structure or field, claims Nudds.
 A purely auditory experience thus would not comprise a spatial field into which individuals independent from oneself might figure.
 Following an example from Martin (1992), Nudds argues that while vision involves awareness of unoccupied locations, audition does not involve awareness of regions of space as empty or unoccupied.
 Martin’s example is seeing the space in the center of a ring as empty.
 In audition, Nudds claims, one never experiences a space as empty or unoccupied.

-In response, one might simply deny a difference between vision and audition on this count.
+In response, one might simply deny a difference between vision and audition in this respect.
 If one can attend to a location near the center of the visible ring as empty, one can attend to the location between the sounding alarm clock and the slamming door as a place where there is no audible sound—as acoustically empty space.
 Of course, auditory space generally is less replete than visual space, but this is contingent.
 Consider seeing just a few stars flickering on and off against a dark sky.
-Such an experience lacks spatial structure if audition does.
+Since such an experience may have spatial structure, and since it is analogous to audition, one might on these grounds defend the claim that audition has spatial structure (see also Young 2017).

-According to theories on which sounds are individuals, sounds are not secondary or sensible qualities.
-But, humans hear audible qualities, such as pitch, loudness, and timbre, that are analogous to colors, tastes, and smells.
+According to theories in which sounds are individuals, sounds are not secondary or sensible qualities.
+But, humans hear audible qualities, such as pitch, loudness, and timbre, that are analogous to colors, tastes, and scents.
 Thus, familiar accounts of colors and other sensible attributes or secondary qualities might apply to the audible qualities.
-For instance, pitches might be either dispositions to cause certain kinds of experiences in suitable subjects, the physical or categorical bases of such dispositions, sensations or projected features of auditory experiences, or simple primitive properties of sounds.
+For instance, pitches might be either dispositions to cause certain kinds of experiences in suitable subjects, the physical or categorical bases of such dispositions, sensations or projected features of auditory experiences, or simple primitive properties of (actual or edenic) sounds.

 Tradition suggests that the form of a philosophical account of visible qualities, such as color, and their perception applies to other sensible qualities, such as pitch, flavor, and smell, and their perception.
 Thus, according to tradition, if dispositionalism, physicalism, projectivism, or primitivism about sensible qualities is true for features associated with one modality, it is true for features associated with others.
 Despite tradition, we should be wary to accept that a theory of sensible qualities translates plausibly across the senses.

 Debates about sensible qualities and their perception begin with concerns about whether sensible features can be identified with or reduced to any objective physical features.
 What follows has two aims.
 The first is to give a sense of how such debates might go in the case of audible qualities.
-The focus is on pitch, since pitch is often compared to color, and the case of color is well known.
+The focus is on pitch, since pitch is often compared to color, and the case of color is well known (for discussion of similar questions concerning timbre, see Isaac 2017).
 The second is to point out the most salient differences and similarities between the cases of color and pitch that impact the plausibility of arguments translated from one case to the other.
-In particular, I consider two noteworthy arguments that are founded on aspects of color perception.
-Each aims to establish that the colors we perceive cannot be identified with objective physical features.
-Neither transposes neatly to the case of pitch.
-We should not assume that arguments effective in the case of color have equal force applied to other sensible qualities.
-Color perhaps is a uniquely difficult case.
-However, two aspects of pitch experience that are familiar from the case of color experience do raise similar difficulties for an objective physical account of pitch.

 Physics and psychoacoustics show that properties including frequency, amplitude, and wave shape determine the audible qualities sounds (auditorily) appear to have.
 To simplify, take the case of pitch, since pitch often is compared to color.
 Not all sounds appear to have pitch.
 Some sounds appear to have pitch thanks to a simple, sinusoidal pattern of vibration at some frequency in an object or in the air.
 Some sounds appear pitched thanks to a complex pattern of vibration that can be decomposed into sinusoidal constituents at multiple frequencies, since any pattern of vibration can be analyzed as some combination of simple sinusoids.
 Sounds appear pitched, however, just when they have sinusoidal constituents, or partials, that all are integer multiples of a common fundamental frequency.
 Sounds with pitch thus correspond to regular or periodic patterns of vibration that differ in fundamental frequency and complexity.
-Simple sinusoids and complex waveforms yield a match in pitch, though a difference in timbre, when they share fundamental frequency, even when the complex tone lacks a sinusoidal constituent at the fundamental frequency (the phenomenon of the missing fundamental).
+Simple sinusoids and complex waveforms match in pitch (though they typically differ in timbre) when they share fundamental frequency.
+This is true even when the complex tone lacks a sinusoidal constituent at the fundamental frequency, which is referred to as the phenomenon of the missing fundamental.

 Is the periodicity theory of pitch plausible as an account of the audible features we perceive when hearing sounds?
 If so, then objective physicalism about at least some sensible qualities might succeed.